top of page

 A Calendar of Light takes the shape of a cyclical calendar year and features multiple starting points, allowing the piece to begin or end in the same month as the piece is performed.
 While a December performance might start with the January movements, for example, a March performance could start with the April movements and conclude, full circle, back in March.
 Throughout, nature photography by New Jersey-based artist Krysti Sabins accompanies projected supertitles, illuminating the changing seasons.

-Commissioned by The Esoterics (Eric Banks, Artistic Director), this new work will premiere December 9 & 10, 2023, with livestream tickets here.
-This piece is available for programming in 2025 and beyond.
+Commissioned by The Esoterics (Eric Banks, Artistic Director), this new work premiered December 9 & 10, 2023.
+This piece is available for programming in January 2025 and beyond, and perusal scores are available upon request.

 A Calendar of Light was composed in part at the Tusen Takk Foundation, with gratitude to Geoffrey Peckham and Patricia Melzer.
 This concert-length piece incorporates existing works Light of Late November (premiered by The Singers—Minnesota Choral Artists; composed in part the Helene Wurlitzer Foundation) and Almost, But Not Quite Spring (premiered by Choral Arts Initiative; composed in part at Copland House).